jpforcioli/github_howto_jsonrpc_api/011_alternative_fortimanager_api.rst

 It seems to be available only with the new FortiManager flat UI (FortiManager 5.0.0).

-We have to this this special HTTP URL:
+We have to use this special HTTP URL:

 .. code-block::